Difficult to be sure that a package install has ended

 - Combine the pfSense-upgrade and pfSense-upgrade-GUI.sh scripts

 #6 Updated by Steve Beaver over 4 years ago

 - Assignee changed from Steve Beaver to Phillip Davis

 The package installer now shows a color coded completion banner, "real time" log data and a progress bar.

 The progress bar is of limited use at them moment since some packages (pfBlockerNG is an example) run for close to a minute, but only output progress information during the 1st second.
 Perhaps this can be improved too.

-#8 Updated by Phillip Davis almost 4 years ago
+#8 Updated by Phillip Davis over 4 years ago

 See pull request https://github.com/pfsense/pfsense/pull/1965 for a couple of changes to tidy up a few bits of text.